-- Current Texas or local photo identification (includes identification card or driver's license); OR - Utility bill with client's name and street address; OR - Housing, rental, or mortgage agreement with client's name and street address; OR - Recent school records with client's name and street address; OR - Bank statement with client's name and street address; OR - Letter from person with whom the client resides; OR - Property tax receipt or W-2 form for previous year with client's name and street address; OR - Unemployment document with client's name and street address; - Current voter registration card with client's name and street address; - Official correspondence (postmarked in last three months) with client's name and street address.
+- Current Texas or local photo identification (includes identification card or driver's license). - Utility bill with client's name and street address. - Housing, rental, or mortgage agreement with client's name and street address. - Recent school records with client's name and street address. - Bank statement with client's name and street address. - Letter from person with whom the client resides. - Property tax receipt or W-2 form for previous year with client's name and street address.